ReggaeUlli/BA_data/README.md

    install python

-    sudo apt-get install python
+    apt-get install python

    install pip

-    sudo apt-get install pip
+    apt-get install pip

+   install socket package

+    pip install socket

-   install OpenCV and socket
+   install OpenCV

-   when downloaded the repo as mentioned above just run the
+    pip install pip opencv-contrib-python

+   run the camera stream script by navigating to the directory of the repo and running

+    python camera_stream.py

 # Notice:

-   - you may need to run the docker commands as sudo
+   - you may need to run the docker and apt-get commands as sudo
-   - after changing the nodered docker file you may need to run the following once before starting the containers again in order to rebuild them
+   - after changing the nodered docker file you may need to run the following once before starting the containers again in order to rebuild them by:

     docker-compose build

+   - if installing opencv on the pi leads to problems follow: https://raspberrypi-guide.github.io/programming/install-opencv